Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 - Elasticsearch Index Templates
 - Filebeat Configuration
 - API Builder Docker Container Version
-- Kibana Dashboards, Config (e.g. ILM-Policies, Roll-Up Jobs)
+- Kibana Dashboards, Config (e.g. ILM-Policies, Transformations)
 - Scripts, etc.

 All components of this solution play together and only work if they are from the same release.
 The solution will check if for example the index templates have the required version.